View Nerriga to Yadboro in a new window.

 - There's an excellent campsite a few hundred metres after crossing The Endrick River at roughly ENDRICK 454040 - it's flat and grassy.
 We, of course, camped a few hundred metres short of that, on the verges of the 4WD track and didn't discover the fantastic campsite until the next morning.

-- The Corang map (8927-3N) shows a track running along the top of the
+- The Corang map (8927-3N) and this OpenStreetMap page show a track

 The place-markers on the map above show the route travelled at a pretty relaxed (and in some cases, lethargic) pace.
 The party in this case consisted of Rob Gray, Glen Turvey and myself, and the slow pace allowed plenty of time for photography.
 See Rob's and Glen's sites for other perspectives on the walk.
 We spent about four days poking around Cooyoyo Creek, Monolith Valley and The Castle saddle.